greggman/HappyFunTimes/README.md

        }

     If the player disconnects or quits the `NetPlayer` will emit a `disconnect` event.
-    If we want to handle that we might go
+    If we want to handle that we might do something like

         Player = function(netPlayer) {
           this.netPlayer = netPlayer;  // remember this Player's NetPlayer